OpenMoonRay/openmoonray-docs/docs/moonray/materials/hair/HairMaterial_v3.md

   default: 0.850000023842

-  secondary specular glint eccentricity [0.85, 1], values that deviate from 1 make the hair fiber more elliptical and more glinty
+  <p>secondary specular glint eccentricity [0.85, 1], values that deviate from 1 make the hair fiber more elliptical and more glinty<\p>

   <h3>glint_max_twists</h3>